A graphic design workflow is the process of ideation to completion of a graphic design concept.

 When the client picks their favorite design and sends their feedback, you’re ready to wrap up the project.

-You can request a brainstorming session and discuss how to implement the requested revisions.
+You can request a brainstorming session and discuss how to implement the requested revisions, where you might do a brief SWOT analysis of the shortlisted designs.
 The session should be more straightforward since you now have a specific design and more structured client feedback to work with.

 At this point, watch out for the urge to experiment or refine the design more than is required.
 That’s something many designers struggle with.